AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/chest.md

 | Orange | [Types](../ae2-mechanics/bytes-and-types.md) full, no new types can be added     |
 | Red    | [Bytes](../ae2-mechanics/bytes-and-types.md) full, no more items can be inserted |
 | Black  | No power or drive has no [channel](../ae2-mechanics/channels.md)                 |

-*   Green  - Empty
-*   Blue   - Has some contents
-*   Orange - [Types](../ae2-mechanics/bytes-and-types.md) full, no new types can be added
-*   Red    - [Bytes](../ae2-mechanics/bytes-and-types.md) full, no more items can be inserted
-*   Black  - No power or drive has no [channel](../ae2-mechanics/channels.md)

 ## Priority